 In the 1980s, the Brookings Plywood Company sold their holdings to the South Coast Lumber Company.
 Soon after, Pacific Wood Laminates was created and operated as part of South Coast Lumber Company from 1990 to 1998.
 It was then established as a specialty manufacturing affiliate to produce innovative alternatives to traditional millwork, specialty panels, and industrial products.
 Not long after, Ron Fallert saw potential in the laminated veneer business and began research into the idea of adding an LVL plant to provide another competitive dimension to the companies’ wood product offerings.

-In 2019, Ron Fallert’s nephew, Mike Beckley, assumed the CEO position as the youngest member of the family’s third generation.
+In 2019, Ron Fallert’s nephew, Mike Beckley, assumed the CEO position as the second-youngest member of the family’s third generation.

 Oftentimes, studies show that multigenerational family-owned companies tend to dissipate transitioning between the second and third generations.
 We are proud to state that each member of our third generation has been a part of the company at one point in time or another during the company’s extensive timeline.
 The majority of our family members have all contributed, short or long term, in some form or facet.
 With roots dating back to 1939, you can trust that we will continue to provide our communities with the jobs and support needed to flourish.